sam321pbs/RickAndMortyApp/README.md

 # Rick and Morty App

-The Rick and Morty App is an iOS app built to show all the characters, episodes, and locations in the Rick and Morty show.
+The Rick and Morty App is an immersive iOS application designed to showcase a comprehensive collection of characters, episodes, and locations from the beloved Rick and Morty show.

 ## App Images